Improved performance on European rail freight corridors through optimized coordination processes

 • Set up, organize and manage a combined trans-European project team

-• Organize multinational workshops on site
+• Organize multinational workshops on-site

-• Empowering employees to continue the concept
+• Empower employees to continue applying the concept

 • Establish corridor management teams and ensure consistent communication and stakeholder management